The Night I Convinced Myself I Was Dying

 Anxiety Causes Real Physical Symptoms

-The more I “checked” my body, the more “symptoms” appeared. -
+The more I examined my body, the more “symptoms” I noticed.Hypochondria Is About Control

 My brain latched onto health fears because they felt “solvable”—unlike life’s bigger uncertainties.